An original essay

 She continues, “These groups are the most vulnerable among us during disasters such as hurricanes so they need our support more so than others during such disasters.””Our support can also be helpful to them when life returns to normal in the community following a natural disaster.”, Rita adds.

-“The kind of help that we can give as individuals in our community especially to the elderly and disabled can be very useful now.”, Rita says.
+“The kind of support that we can give as individuals in our community especially to the elderly and disabled can be very helpful now.”, Rita says.
 “This is so because some of these people are being neglected or have been abandoned altogether by relatives.”, she continues.

-“The healthcare and social services collectively provide modern professional health care and related assistance.”, Monica says.
+“The healthcare and social services collectively provide modern professional health care and related support.”, Monica says.

 “The collective support of these services should be complemented at home by the support of individual family members.”, Rita adds.
 “Where such individual support is not available in the homes of our elderly and disabled, it can be provided by volunteers within the community.”, she continues.